makeplans/makeplans-api/examples_public_booking_site.md

-# Private API Examples.
+# Public booking site API Examples

-Please familiarise yourself with the key concept of the MakePlans API first.
+Please familiarise yourself with the key concepts of the MakePlans API first.

 ## List available services